-CGEE offers five, 3 1/2 week sessions (blocks) focusing on Spanish language and Mexican culture in which students can take one course per session, and take up to five courses throughout the summer.
+CGEE offers four, 3 1/2 week sessions (blocks) focusing on Spanish language and Mexican culture in which students can take one course per session, and take up to five courses throughout the summer.
 Students can complete their full Modern Language requirement in just 7 weeks.
 Students can also take ART/SPA231 (Fine Arts), Spanish (beginning to advanced, including Spanish for Healthcare Professionals, Heritage speakers, and Ministry).
-7 week Internships are available in a number of disciplines (e.g., business, gender, sexuality and women's studies, religion and more).
+Seven-week Internships are available in a number of disciplines (e.g., business, communications, religion, and more).